 Theory for the Existence of the Mysterious Structures

 There is a very interesting theory that may answer the many questions about the mysterious city of Nan Madol and the purpose of its existence.
 Madol sits halfway between the Hawaiian Islands and the Philippines.
 Severe storms and typhoons begin at this location.
 This happens when cold air comes into contact with the warm waters of Caroline Islands.
 Research shows that many severe storms originate from Madol location.
 Perhaps this is not coincidental.
 Because this area generates severe storms, storms rarely hit it directly.
 This makes it the safest place in the Pacific.

-Nan Madol and Kosrae (an islet similar to Madol) create a 300 mile long zone.
-This zone is the birthplace for typhoons, and the place where they develop their strength and severity.
+Nan Madol and Kosrae (an islet similar to Madol) create a 300-mile long zone.
+This zone is the birthplace for typhoons and the place where they develop their strength and severity.
 They soon grow too big and end up ravishing the Philippines.

-Joseph Newman, inventor of The Energy Machine, declared late in the last century that, “ the major effect in respect to hurricanes is electromagnetic.
+Joseph Newman, the inventor of The Energy Machine, declared late in the last century that, “ the major effect in respect to hurricanes is electromagnetic.
 For a hurricane to sustain itself, it does not solely depend on the heat of the water on which it travels.”
 Newman concluded that temperature was of secondary importance in the production of a hurricane, adding that electromagnetism was the most important factor.

 Pohnpei, the island attached to Madol, has unique and constant subtle seismic activity.
 Seismic activity generates piezoelectricity.
 The piezoelectricity works within strangely magnetized basalt to focus a concentrated coronal discharge skyward.
 Thus making the location of Madol the ancient weather manipulation structure.